-Graph is used to display a line graph of one or more data values.
-The time stamp on the X axis reflects the PC clock.
-Note that a difference in the PC clock and the datalogger clock, coupled with a small time window for the graph, could result in no data being displayed.
-You can add multiple traces to the graph, set the background, set right and left axis scales, and colors for traces.
+Chart displays one or more traces on a line graph.
+The time stamp on the X axis reflects the server clock.
+Note that a difference in the server clock and the datalogger clock, coupled with a small time window for the chart, could result in no data being displayed.